 “As a proctor for Think Education programs, I believe physician-to-physician interaction gives attendees confidence that they are getting experienced thought leaders in their field,” says Michael Hallisey, MD, Think Spine™ Proctor.
 “This gives them the chance to expand their knowledge and improve their medical practice.”

 “The medical education of today will be of historical interest tomorrow.
-This has been evident over the last year, as the old educational paradigm shifted abruptly from large gatherings to individual learning in the comfort of one’s home,” Dr. Parkinson adds.
-“Think Education was able to effectively pivot in 2020 from in-person seminars to virtual learning.”
+This has been evident, as the old educational paradigm shifted abruptly from large gatherings to individual learning in the comfort of one’s home,” Dr. Parkinson adds.
+“Think Education was able to effectively pivot from in-person seminars to virtual learning.”

 As continuing education adapts to the changing needs of physicians, it brings with it the opportunity to influence and improve future opportunities to learn, serving as a catalyst for better programs that have a broader reach.